bazel-contrib/SIG-rules-authors/go-tutorial.md

 gazelle_dependencies()
 ```

-The above WORKSPACE file contains specific version numbers for rules_go and Gazelle.
+The above `WORKSPACE` file contains specific version numbers for rules_go and Gazelle.
 Refer to the
 Gazelle site to use the latest versions.
 Also, update the `go_register_toolchains(version = "1.19.1")`
 to the version you would like to use of Go.

-Next, we need a BUILD (BUILD.bazel) file in the root project directory.
+Next, we need a `BUILD.bazel` file in the root project directory.

-## Create the initial BUILD file
+## Create the initial `BUILD.bazel` file

-Open your editor and create a file named BUILD.bazel.
-Write the following contents to the BUILD.bazel
+Open your editor and create a file named `BUILD.bazel`.
+Write the following contents to the `BUILD.bazel`
 file:

 ```python